What does this funding get me?

 - See first round of award winners, announced July 25, 2024

 - Notice of Funding Opportunity on grants.gov updated Aug.
-2024 (use this to apply!)
+2024 (note applications are now closed)

 - Webinar slides explaining Community Change grants

-- Request Technical Assistance for Community Change grants (deadline to request: Aug.
-16, 2024)
+- Technical assistance resources for Community Change grants

 - Email ccgp@epa.gov